codeforboston/police-data-trust/README.md

 POSTGRES_PASSWORD=<YOUR_PASSWORD>
 ```

-4. Login into your local PostgreSQL instance using the preferred user from the previous step:
+4. Login into your local PostgreSQL instance using the preferred user from the previous step using the SQL Shell or the following command:

 `psql -U postgres`